thrushlang/.github/profile/README.md

 But in comparison with C and anothers modern languages Thrush compile a **Rich message** in each possible memory breach or overflow in an exact primitive type, that message mean more easy to debug runtime problems for the programmers.
 The all panics in Runtime will contain a rich message to easy to debug the code.

 In common arithmetic **Thrush** need the same time than C in resolve problems, but sometimes the **C compiler is too smart** and calculates the result in still compile time.
 The current Thrush is don't to able to use that powerful skill in compile time.
+But in general **Thrush** offers the same performance that C, because the general abstraction of language is written in LLVM IR, a example is the Vec<T> API written in LLVM IR for **Thrush**.

 ## Cross Compilation